-Frances Amelia Kimberley (1800-1847) was a fellow Birmingham native and married Theodore there on 26 November 1821.
+Frances Kimberley (1800-1847) was a fellow Birmingham native and married Theodore there on 26 November 1821.
 Theodore and Frances moved their growing family first to London and then across the Atlantic Ocean to Canada.
 It was there that they met missionaries from The Church of Jesus Christ of Latter-day Saints and were baptized in March 1837.
 Theodore and Frances experienced many trials as they joined with their fellow Saints, first in Far West, Missouri, and then in Nauvoo, Illinois.
 Frances was one of many Turley family members that succumbed to illness in Winter Quarters.
 She died 30 August 1847.

 Mary Clift (1815-1850) was born and raised in Gloucestershire, England.
 She was the first of her family members to accept the gospel when it was preached to them by the Latter-day Saint missionaries, and she was in the group of 200 Saints that Theodore Turley led back to Nauvoo in 1840 at the end of his mission.
-Mary Clift’s plural marriage with Theodore is traditionally dated to January 1842, but that has been debated in recent years.
+Mary Clift’s plural marriage with Theodore is traditionally dated January 1842.
+Historical records now point to a later date for their plural marriage, likely 1844 or later.
+Theodore and Mary were sealed together in the Nauvoo temple in February 1846.
 Mary Clift was the only wife to travel with Theodore Turley across the plains to Utah.
-Unfortunately, she died from complications of childbirth within months of arriving in the Salt Lake Valley.
+Unfortunately, she died from complications of childbirth in March 1850, only a few months after arriving in the Salt Lake Valley.

-Eliza Georgianna Clift McArthur
+Eliza Georgianna Clift

-Sarah Ellen Clift Selwyn Turley
+Sarah Ellen Clift

-Ruth Jane Giles Turley
+Ruth Jane Giles